llakala/nixos/roadmap.md

 # IMPROVEMENTS:

+- [ ] Create shell script that initializes home-manager and makes user own /etc/nixos
 - [ ] Use movie-web from rycee's

 - [ ] Ask discord if there's a way to pass the set from flake.nix to mkHosts.nix so that the functions are more lightweight

 - [ ] Reinstall desktop name with name and host as "emanresu@desktop"

-- [ ] Create new, working iso with disko
 - [ ] Add swap partition to disko

 - [ ] See if hostVars can be enforced to have all the same variables
     - This could be done with mkIf and passing hostname from the flake.nix

+- [x] Create new, working iso with disko
 - [x] Improve the way inputs are passed from flake to be more clear and less hacky (ASAP)
 - [x] Learn how to custom-build firefox extensions to add movie-web remastered
     - OR: Make issue with rycee to add the extension